paraspell/xcm-router/README.md

 ##  Function pattern XCM Router example - Manual exchange selection

-If you wish to select your exchange chain manually you can do that by providing aditional parameter `exchange:` in the call.
-Router will then use exchange chainn of your choice.
+If you wish to select your exchange chain manually, you can provide the additional `exchange:` parameter to the call.
+The router will then use the exchange chain of your choice.

 ```js
 await transfer({